19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 ### Declarations by voters

-44\.—(1) The presiding officer at any polling station may, in his discretion, require any voter, before he is given a ballot paper, to furnish such evidence of his identity as the presiding officer may consider necessary and to make and subscribe all or any of the declarations set out in the Forms 13, 14 and 15 in the First Schedule.
+44\.—(1) The presiding officer at any polling station may, in his discretion, require any voter, before he is given a ballot paper, to furnish such evidence of his identity as the presiding officer may consider necessary and to make and subscribe to all or any of the declarations set out in Forms 13, 14 and 15 in the First Schedule.

 (2) Every such declaration shall be exempt from stamp duty.

 (3) If any person fails to furnish such evidence of his identity or refuses to make any such declaration, the presiding officer may refuse to give him a ballot paper.

 (4) If any person wilfully makes a false statement in any such declaration, he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $500 or to imprisonment for a term not exceeding 6 months.

+[10/2010 wef 01/07/2010]

 ### Spoilt ballot papers